pwsh-cs-tools/core/Import-Package/README.md

     - Framework: The target framework of the package to import.
     - NativeDir: The directory to load native dlls from.
       - This is the recommended way to place native dlls for a specific package.
+- Path
+  - The path to the .nupkg file to import.
+  - Alias: PackagePath
+  - ParameterSetName: Unmanaged

 - NativeDir
   - The directory to place and load native dlls from.
 Defaults to the current directory.